 The UNSW Graduate Research School also has a description of the various degrees.

-A PhD is a 3-4 year programme during which you will make significant and original contributions to knowledge, as evidenced by a PhD thesis.
+A PhD is a 3-4 year (full-time equivalent) programme during which you will make significant and original contributions to knowledge, as evidenced by a PhD thesis.
 After graduation you can call yourself "Dr".
 A PhD can be thought of as proof of your ability to conduct independent scientific research.

 To obtain admission for a PhD you will normally require an undergraduate degree in science with some additional evidence of your research potential.
 For domestic students the additional evidence will normally be an Honours year, a Master of Philosophy, or Master by Research.
-For international students, a similar level of research experience will be expected, and will be assessed by the Higher Degree Committee.
+For international students, a similar level of research experience will be expected, and will be assessed by the Research Training Committee.
 If your qualifications aren't suitable for direct entry into a PhD programme, then you may be able to enrol in a Master by Research, and may then be able to transfer to a PhD following completion of the first year of study.

-A Master by Research is a 1.5-2 year programme.
+A Master by Research is a 1.5-2 year (full-time equivalent) programme.
 It is not as advanced as a PhD, but still requires an original contribution to research and a thesis.
 This degree can be taken as an end in itself, or can be used as a stepping stone to a PhD.
 To gain entry to a Master by Research, you will normally have an Honours degree or equivalent.